arthurfaby/ft_irc/README.md

 **accept**
 > extract request on queue of *sockfd*, creates a new connected socket and returns a new fd referring to that socket. *sockfd* is unaffected by this call.

 **bind**
 > assigned the *addr* to the socket referred by *sockfd*. *addrlen* specifies the size of the address structure pointed to by *addr*.

 **close**
-> closes a file descriptor so that it no longer refers to any file and be reused.
+> closes a file descriptor so that it no longer refers to any file and be reused

 **connect**
-> connects the socket referred by *sockfd* to the address specified by *addr*. *addrlen* specifies the size of the address structure pointed to by *addr*.
+> connects the socket referred by *sockfd* to the address specified by *addr*. *addrlen* specifies the size of the address structure pointed to by *addr*

 ### Sockets